shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/prebid-server-premium-seller-analytics.md

 - Track lift on inventory you've opened up to header bidding demand.
 - Monitor the health and efficiency of your Prebid Server Premium partners and placements.

 For information on other reports via API, see [Report Service](report-service.md).
-For information on accessing data via UI, see [Reporting Guide](../monetize/reporting-guide.md) for Monetize and [Prebid Server Premium Seller AnalyticsReport](../monetize/prebid-server-premium-seller-analytics.md).
+For information on accessing data via UI, see [Reporting Guide](../monetize/reporting-guide.md) for Microsoft Monetize and [Prebid Server Premium Seller AnalyticsReport](../monetize/prebid-server-premium-seller-analytics.md).

 ## Time frame